KostaFom/SPACE-MISSIONS-DASHBOARD-BY-POWER-BI/README.md

-# Space Missions Dashboard Analysis #
+# Netzwerk Dashboard Analysis #
-## Objective: ##
+## Zielsetzung ##
-### The objective of this project is to analyze space missions data to identify trends and patterns over time.
-Specifically, we aim to address the following questions: ###
+### --The objective of this project is to analyze space missions data to identify trends and patterns over time.
+Specifically, we aim to address the following questions:-- ###

 ### 1.How have rocket launches trended across time?
 Has the mission success rate increased? ###
 ### 2. Which countries have had the most successful space missions?
 Has it always been that way? ###